 - You need custom workflows beyond no-code limits

 Not sure?
-Book a free assessment with KlickFlow and we will give you an honest recommendation.
+Book a free diagnostic call with KlickFlow and we will give you a clear recommendation.

 Frequently Asked Questions

-At comparable tiers, JSM Premium is less per agent than Freshservice Pro.
-JSM also has a free tier.
+At comparable tiers, JSM Premium (about US$51/agent) is less per agent than Freshservice Pro (US$99), and JSM has a free three-agent tier.
 But the plans differ in features.
-Evaluate total cost including any Atlassian products you need to add (like Confluence for knowledge management).
+Evaluate total cost, including any Atlassian products you need to add such as Confluence for knowledge management, and the object-based billing on JSM Assets.

 Yes, for the right team.
-JSM Premium and Enterprise cover all ITIL practices.
+JSM Premium and Enterprise cover the full ITIL practice set.
 It works best for teams with Atlassian experience and where DevOps integration adds value.
 For IT teams focused on end-user self-service without Atlassian context, Freshservice gets faster adoption.

 Freshservice.
-It is rated higher for ease of setup.
-Its ITSM workflows are intuitive for IT admins without deep platform skills.
+It is rated higher for ease of setup, and its ITSM workflows are intuitive for IT admins without deep platform skills.
 JSM is easier for teams with Jira experience.
-Both offer free trials.
-Test both with a small pilot.
+Both offer free trials, so test both with a small pilot.

 The Bottom Line